TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 ~~~~~~~

 `--interactive`
-   Open an interactive mysql shell using the TYPO3 connection settings
+   Open an interactive mysql shell using the TYPO3 connection settings.

 - Accept value: no
 - Is value required: no